mohamedyd/awesome_resources/ml-blogs-articles.md

 * [Mitigating LLM Hallucinations: a multifaceted approach](https://amatriain.net/blog/hallucinations#advancedprompting): In this blog post, you’ll find a comprehensive guide to the most effective strategies for mitigating these hallucinations in user-facing products.

 * [Llama from scratch (or how to implement a paper without crying)](https://blog.briankitano.com/llama-from-scratch/): The author provides some tips from his experience implementing Llama paper.
-He covers his tips from implementing a dramatically scaled-down version of Llama for training TinyShakespeare.
+He covers his tips for implementing a dramatically scaled-down version of Llama for training TinyShakespeare.

 * [Generative AI exists because of the transformer](https://ig.ft.com/generative-ai/): interesting visual storytelling of how LLMs and transformers work.